Jump to Section

 Term 5.
 Limitation of Liability

-A liability limitation will protect you from liability for any offensive or defamatory postings on your site.
+A limitation of liability will protect you from liability for any offensive or defamatory postings on your site.
+This is assuming the language of the clause will hold up in court, especially if there is negligence or intentional wrongdoing involved.
 If your website permits user-generated content, your terms and conditions should include a clause allowing for it.
 Otherwise, you could face expensive fines for their original works.

 Term 6.
 Minor-Aged Children